laqeey/laqeey.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
-  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 5 # leave blank to include all the blog posts
 ---

 Hi everyone!
 I'm Yage Zhang — or you can just call me **Laqeey** /ˈlɑː.tʃi/.